trailblazer/roar-rails/README.markdown

   from_xml(request.body)
 ```

 So, `#consume!` helps you figuring out the representer module and reading the incoming document.
-It also chooses
-parser according to content type header provided in request.
+Just like Rails, depending on the registered MIME type for `Content-type` it picks the deserialize method (e.g. `from_json` vs. `from_xml`)

-It is important to provide known content type in request.
-If content type is missing or not supported by the responder then
+It is important to provide a known content type in the request.
+If it is missing or not supported by the responder
 `#consume!` will raise an exception `Roar::Rails::ControllerAdditions::UnsupportedMediaType`.
-Unless you rescue the exception
-the action will stop and respond with HTTP status `406 Unsupported Media Type`.
+Unless you rescue the exception the action will stop and respond with HTTP status `406 Unsupported Media Type`.

 Note that `#consume!` respects settings from `#represents`.
 It uses the same mechanics known from `#respond_with` to choose a representer.